-- There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
-If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - A Level 3 appeal is reviewed by an Administrative Law Judge or attorney adjudicator.
-Section 10 of this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+- notice you get after your Level 2 appeal decision. - Section 10 of this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-SECTION 10 Taking your appeal to Level 3 and beyond

-Section 10.1 Appeal Levels 3, 4 and 5 for Medical Service Requests minimum level, you cannot appeal any further.
-The written response you receive to your Level 2 appeal will explain how to make a Level 3 appeal.
+SECTION 10 Taking your appeal to Level 3 and beyond Section 10.1 Appeal Levels 3, 4 and 5 for Medical Service Requests